TareHimself/scriptpp/extension/vsc-extension-quickstart.md

-# Welcome to your VS Code Extension
+# Welcome to your spp Code Extension

 ## What's in the folder

 * This folder contains all of the files necessary for your extension.
 * `package.json` - this is the manifest file in which you declare your language support and define the location of the grammar file that has been copied into your extension.
-* `syntaxes/vs.tmLanguage.json` - this is the Text mate grammar file that is used for tokenization.
+* `syntaxes/spp.tmLanguage.json` - this is the Text mate grammar file that is used for tokenization.
 * `language-configuration.json` - this is the language configuration, defining the tokens that are used for comments and brackets.

 ## Get up and running straight away